โžก๏ธ "Deliver value daily" โฌ…๏ธ

 How?

-The single most important technique is to repeatedly choose features smaller than what are assumed to be needed, and make them useable by real users by the end of each day.
+The single most important technique is to repeatedly choose features smaller than what are assumed to be needed, and make them usable by real users by the end of each day.
 Ideally they will be much smaller, so you limit the risk of not completing them within a day, and so you increase the chance of delivering value multiple times each day.

 To make this choice, you often need to be close to users - for example in direct contact with them.
 It also requires a certain level of confidence - do what it takes to develop this if you think you're low.